Kuku7774/Kuku7774/README.md

-# 👋 Hey there, I'm Jay (kuku)!
+# 👋 Hey there, I'm Jay!

-I'm a Web3 Community & Marketing Manager with 4+ years of experience in managing and growing strong, engaged communities.
+I'm a Web3 Community & Marketing Manager with 4+ years of experience managing and growing engaged communities across Discord, Telegram, and X (Twitter).

-From building Discord servers to running marketing campaigns and giveaways, I focus on making Web3 communities more active, informed, and fun.
+From server structuring to marketing campaigns, I focus on making Web3 projects more active, valuable, and human.

 ---

-## 🌐 What I Do
+## 🚀 What I Do

-- 🛠️ Support Ticket Systems (Product & Community)
+- 🛠️ Product & Community Ticket Systems
-- 📢 Marketing Campaign Planning & Execution
+- 📢 Campaign Strategy & Execution
-- 🎁 Running Engaging Giveaways
+- 🎁 Giveaways & Engagement Tactics
-- 💬 Discord Moderation & Role Setup
-- 🤖 Discord Bot Setup & Server Structuring
+- 💬 Discord Mod + Bot Setup
-- 🗣️ Announcement & Content Posting (Discord & Twitter)
+- 📣 Content & Announcement Posting
-- 🤝 Handling Collab Requests & KOL Coordination
+- 🤝 Collab / KOL Coordination

 ---